Written by: Andrea Linati, certified personal coach, trainer and freelance consultant

 We live in a society that is obsessed with being productive, with managing to do a thousand things and, most importantly, using our time well.
-If, on top of this, we add the demands we make on ourselves as a working mother, housewife, lover, good friend, good sister….
-Finding that happy balance can become a titanic endeavour.
+If, on top of this, we add the demands we make on ourselves as a working mother, housewife, lover, good friend, good sister, then finding that happy balance can become a titanic endeavor.

-Here are 13 tips for managing your time and your life balance better!
+These tips are designed to help you manage your time and your life balance better!

 1. Know what you want.

-I recommend drawing up a pie chart showing the things that you want to be present in your life every week/month and that represents your own balance where you feel happy with your life.
-I’ll give you an example but you can change the parts and adapt them to suit your own life.
+I recommend drawing up a pie chart that shows the things that you want to be present in your life every week/month and that represents your own balance where you feel happy with your life.

 2. Organize your week ahead on Sunday night or early Monday morning.

 Having everything written down frees up a lot of mental energy.
-Be careful not to include too many things or you can spread them out more over the time available.
-The aim is not to get overwhelmed, remember, less is more!
-In this way you will give yourself time to do things well, think intelligently, not forget things along the way and complete your tasks with positive energy.
+Be careful not to include too many things, or try to spread them out more over the time available.
+The aim is not to get overwhelmed: remember, less is more!
+This way you will give yourself time to do things well, think intelligently, not forget things along the way and complete your tasks with positive energy.

 3. Set aside time for yourself or your social life.

-If you don’t do this, work and self-imposed tasks will steal this time away from you and you will end up feeling frustrated.
-In this way, when you look at your pie chart, it is important that it is clear when you want to disconnect and what you are going to do with this time.
+IIf you don’t do this, work and self-imposed tasks will steal this time away from you and you will end up feeling frustrated.
+When you look at your pie chart, it should be clear when you want to disconnect, and what you are going to do with this ‘you’ time.

-- Type A: Are the most important and urgent.
-The essential ones to start.
+- Type A: the most important and urgent tasks, which are essential to start.

-- Type B and C: These are your second priority, depending on their urgency and importance.
+- Type B and C: your second priority, depending on their urgency and importance.

-- Type D: Look to see if you can delegate this part so freeing you up to deal with the other areas.
+- Type D: look to see if you can delegate this task, freeing you up to deal with the others.

-There are many things that we are used to doing that, in fact, do not contribute anything and just use up your time.
-Think about all the things you do and have a clear out!
-For example, consolidate your investments, dress more simply, don’t paint your nails, have artificial plants to avoid watering, spend less time gossiping with work colleagues, spend less time watching TV or reading the newspaper.
+There are many things that form a party of our daily life and habits which, in fact, do not contribute anything useful to our routines, and just use up our time.
+Think about all the things you do during your week and have a task clear-out!
+For example, consolidate your investments, dress more simply, don’t paint your nails, get artificial plants to avoid regular watering, spend less time gossiping with work colleagues, or spend less time watching TV

-Your time is very valuable and however much you feel that you shouldn’t pay someone else to do it because you can do it, it still uses up your time in an unproductive way and creates frustration every single day.
-Delegate: cleaning, cooking, ironing, shopping, accounting, administration, child care, etc. Don’t be scared to ask for help!
-From friends, neighbours ad family, just as you would if you needed a personal trainer at home.
+Your time is very valuable and however much you feel that you shouldn’t pay someone else to do tasks for you because you’re able to manage, these tasks still use up your time in an unproductive way and create frustration every single day.
+Delegate cleaning, cooking, ironing, shopping, accounting, administration, child care, or a whole host of other tasks you can easily get someone else to do.
+Don’t be scared to ask for help!
+Your friends, neighbors, and family are there for you.

 Success does not come from working hard but working intelligently.
 Recognize if you can automate things that will save you time and energy.
-For example, set the menus for each week, organize payment transfers for each month, the shopping and, of course, many things in your daily work.
+For example, set the menus for each week, organize payment transfers for each month, the shopping and, of course, many things in your daily work routine.

-If you either sleep 1h less or ration the TV, you can gain 1h to enjoy with your friends and family, or just to organize your day in a more relaxed fashion, or do some exercize….
+If you wake up a little earlier or ration the TV, you can gain time to enjoy with your friends and family, or have more time to relax, or do some exercise – the choice is yours!

 9. Be flexible.

 Sometimes you just have to accept that the number of hours you work, your timetable and responsibilities will change.
-Have a Plan B. If you are feeling overwhelmed, take steps to make changes, arrange working partly from home or working half a day, offer better value at work in exchange for what you want….
-Don’t be content with the status quo, you can achieve what you really want.
+Have a Plan B. If you are feeling overwhelmed, take steps to make changes, arrange to work partly from home or to work half days, and don’t be afraid to negotiate with your employers.
+Don’t be content with the status quo: you can achieve what you really want!

 10. Manage your time in line with your energy levels

 When do you have the most energy?
-Move the tasks requiring the most concentration and effort to these times and use the rest of the time for more routine tasks.
+Move the tasks requiring the most concentration and effort to these times and use the rest of your day for more routine tasks.

 11. Be present.